PANEL 3

 DESCRIPTION

-This session is for everyone with an interest in the Columbia River Basin.
+Most hydropower operations in the Northwest are either physically linked to the Columbia River basin or affected by power pricing on the Columbia, thus, this session is for everyone who works in the Northwest.
 Join a discussion on the provisions revealed in the AIP for flood risk management, power coordination and compensation, benefit sharing, and, for the first time, community and cultural values, ecosystem functions and specifically salmon reintroduction.
 What will a Modernized Columbia River Treaty mean to you?

 This panel is within the Hot Topics at the conference.